-Of the non-spam comments I receive, the majority of them are really specific questions.
-Questions are fine and I’m happy to answer them, but a to-do item for me buried deep deep down in a comment thread on a blog post is just not an ideal spot.
+Of the non-spam comments I receive, the majority of them are specific questions, and leaving a to-do item for me buried deep deep down in a comment thread on a blog post is just not an ideal spot.

 8. intentional writing

 I can't help but wonder if comment-free writing gives some writers the freedom to write the way they intend to without the artificial stress of writing just to be comment-worthy, or perhaps tailoring content to be less controversial.

 Personally, I enjoy comment-free articles more because I interpret disabling comments as a bold, confident move that proves the author isn't seeking external validation.